FreemanTechConsulting/lockpy/README.md

-# WARNING

-**This library is not yet ready for production use and the API is subject to change!**

-I'm looking for feedback on the API and how it works.
-If you have any ideas or want to contribute, please let me know!
-I'm open to hearing about any issues or suggestions you have.
+The API is still being refined on lockpy and may change in the future.
+If you have any ideas or want to contribute, please create an issue or pull request.

 # lockpy